Glycemic Index of Kefir low-fat

 What is the glycemic index of Kefir low-fat?

-Kefir low-fat has a glycemic index (GI) of 25, which is classified as low GI.
-As a low GI food, Kefir low-fat provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Kefir low-fat has a glycemic index of 25, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Kefir low-fat?